yqrashawn/GokuRakuJoudo/tutorial.md

     ;; First I define the :launch template.
 Then I use it in <to>.

     ;; [:j [:launch "Alacritty"] :launch-mode]
-    ;; GokuRakuJoudo will parse the rule and replace "%s" with "Alacritty".
+    ;; Goku will parse the rule and replace "%s" with "Alacritty".
     ;; The "%s" is for string.
 If you need other formats, check out here.
     ;; java.util.Formatter doc:
     ;; https://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html